-Training plans for 100 & 50km - things to consider
+Training plans for 10km, 25km & 50km - things to consider

 Training plans are designed to get you to the finish line in one piece, regardless of speed.
 It doesn't matter what level of runner you are, you should be able to follow your plans, so long as you have a good base fitness to begin with.
-You should be able to comfortably run at least a half marathon before considering training for a 50k or 100k ultra-run.

-There are a huge selection of plans out there, some are free and very good and some can come at quite a cost with very little information.
+There is a huge selection of plans out there, some are free and very good, and some can come at quite a cost with very little information.
 Below are some key things to consider when establishing your training plan.

-- Always try to do your long runs on trails. - Feel free to move sessions to suit your needs. - Although not ideal, it is fine to split longer midweek sessions over multiple runs if it means you can then fit it around work etc. For example, with a 20km midweek run, you might consider 10km before work and 10km after work. - Avoid Hill Training sessions at yourperil! - If you miss the odd session, don't panic, simply continue to the next session. - ENJOY THE TRAINING...this is when you earn your own sense of achievement.
+- Always try to do your long runs on trails. - Feel free to move sessions to suit your needs. - Although not ideal, it is fine to split longer midweek sessions over multiple runs if it means you can then fit it around work etc. For example, with a 20km midweek run, you might consider 10km before work and 10km after work. - Avoid Hill Training sessions at your peril! - If you miss the odd session, don't panic, simply continue to the next session. - ENJOY THE TRAINING...this is when you earn your own sense of achievement.